KFreon/KaelsKabbage/content/posts/25-blazor-net5/index.md

     - Extends to the lifecylce events, which is double nice.
 - UI updates only work on the UI thread. `InvokeAsync(() => DoThing())` to marshall.
 - Routing is interesting.
 It's just a `@page` directive at the top of the page.
 No intellisense :(
 - Can use `@code {}` blocks in `.razor` files OR code-behind with a `MyComponent.razor.cs` with a `public partial class MyComponent` in it.
+- Can't F12 on custom Razor components :(
 - VS has nice file nesting for all this, so the `.razor` is top level, with scss, css, and cs all hiding under it.

+{{< image path="img/VSFileNesting" alt="Code-behind, SASS, and CSS files all nested under Razor file" >}}

 # Conclusions
 There are many little niggles plus the massive lack of hot-reload, but ultimately it was a successful trek into Blazor.
-Things are different to my normal web dev, so many of my frustrations were centered on not knowing Razor syntax, or how to bind properly, etc.
+It's quite different to my normal web dev, so many of my frustrations were centered on not knowing Razor syntax, or how to bind properly, etc.

 Does it offset not having to write Javascript?
 It might, time will tell.